This is for all those struggling to find the light, and for all those who remind us that we can.

-My gorgeous little child of the wild has been under the weather and very tired recently with some weird virus.
-She’s also been learning, as we’ve all had to at some point, to deal with the emotion of being let down by friends.
+My gorgeous little child of the wild has been under the weather and very tired recently with some weird virus* and has recently had to learn to handle the emotion of being let down by friends.

-There’s an incredible warrior woman (one of my best friends) stuck in a hospital bed unable to do anything except wait for her body to heal and repair.
+One of my best friends, an incredible warrior woman, is stuck in a hospital bed battling cancer, unable to do anything except wait for her body to heal and repair.

 Even the weather’s gone off – no longer the icy brightness of our recent quarry walk, it’s grey, wet and windy with intermittent hail and snow flurries.
 It’s that time of year.
 The waiting time.

-Yet while we’re in the winter waiting room feeling flat and miserable and done with winter, nature goes about her business as usual, stealthily healing and repairing us.
+Yet while we’re in the winter waiting room feeling flat and miserable and done with the season, Nature goes about her business as usual, stealthily healing and repairing us.

-So despite the cold, the winter gloom and the stuff we’re all trying to deal with, nature is more active than ever, giving a sense that spring isn’t far away if we can just hold our patience.
+Despite the cold, the winter gloom and the stuff we’re all trying to deal with, nature becomes more active than ever, giving a sense that spring isn’t far away if we can just hold our patience.

 The workshop was to celebrate Imbolc or Candlemas which occurs at the start of February – a classic amalgamation of Celtic, Roman and Christian festivals celebrating the Goddess/Fairy/Wildly Imagined Brigid and the Irish Saint of the same name.